UW-SASWE/RAT/docs/QuickStart/GettingReady.md

 # Getting Ready

 To run RAT successfully, it requires three different sets of credentials mentioned [here](../UserGuide/#requirements).
-In this section, detailed and stepwise instructions are provided to get the credentials required for executing RAT.
+In this section, detailed and stepwise instructions are provided to get the credentials required for executing RAT {{rat_version.major}}.{{rat_version.minor}}.

 ### AVISO Credentials
 Follow the steps to set up AVISO account and its credentials which will be used to access and download JASON-3 altimetry data.